oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 **Cross-Zone Load Balancing**

 ALB has cross-zone load balancing enabled by default, which allows it to distribute incoming traffic evenly across all registered targets in different Availability Zones.

+**Elastic IP Address (EIP)**

+An Elastic IP address is a static, public IPv4 address that you can allocate to your AWS account.
+You can associate an Elastic IP with an EC2 instance